 The most common type, usually happen gradually with no pain in most of the cases due to gradual increase resistance in the draining site ( Trabecular Meshwork) leading to increase in the eye pressure.

-The eye pressure fluctuates during the day which make the diagnosis a challenge early stages and necessitate full optic nerve evaluation by your Doctor.
+The eye pressure fluctuates during the day which makes the diagnosis a challenge early stages and necessitates full optic nerve evaluation by your Doctor.

 - Close angle Glaucoma: